Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 That’s flanked by a dual 50MP camera setup comprised of a wide and ultrawide.
 Although the sensors powering the experience aren’t identical to those on the Phone (2), they do a great job capturing photos in both well-lit and low-light scenarios, even if the latter suffers from a little too much artificial brightness at times.

-That’s backed up by the MediaTek Dimensity 7200 Pro that allows it to compete with the Motorola Edge 40 Neo, and a 5000mAh battery delivers all-day battery life.
+That’s backed up by the MediaTek Dimensity 7200 Pro which allows it to compete with the year-old Motorola Edge 40 Neo, and a 5000mAh battery delivers all-day battery life.
 There’s also the dot-matrix-inspired Nothing OS 2.5 to appreciate, offering one of the most stylised approaches to Android 14 around.

 Reviewer: Jon Mundy